How do we respond to the dominant culture’s call?

 While we are always in relationship to a culture’s values, we get to choose a response and build our own narrative.
 When we do so, we not only claim our own value for ourselves, sometimes we also change the cultural dialogue.

-Having options is the heart of the matter.
+Having options is the goal. .

 Thanks to the many trailblazers for being brave enough and determined enough to use their power for the good of all, to make space and create more options.